Student General Rules And Guidelines

 - A written statement of a decision rendered and/or charges so that the accused student may prepare his or her defense;

 - Written notification of how the alleged violation came to the College's attention.

 - The student shall be entitled to an expeditious hearing of his or her case.

-13. Members of the Judicial Board shall be appointed by the Dean of Student Services (or his or her designee) and shall be comprised of the following:
+13. Members of the Judicial Board shall be appointed by the Dean of Student Affairs (or his or her designee) and shall be comprised of the following:

 - The Dean of Student Affairs (or his or her designee) will serve as the Chairperson or will appoint a Chairperson to preside over Judicial Board Hearings.
 However, when the Judicial Board is hearing an appeal based on a disciplinary decision of the Dean of Student Affairs (or his or her designee), the Dean of Student Affairs (or his or her designee) will relinquish the Chair and another Chairperson will be appointed.
 The Chair conducts the hearing but does not participate in the deliberation.

 - Two current students from the student body; and

 14. Judicial Board hearings shall be conducted by the Judicial Board according to the following guidelines except as provided by article IV(A)(7) below: